chenlabUIUC/UsiNet/README.md

 # Reference

-If you find our statistical approach useful for analyzing your data, please cite:
+If you find our UsiNet is helpful to your publication, please cite:

 Lehan Yao, Zhiheng Lyu, Jiahui Li, Qian Chen, "Unsupervised sinogram inpainting for missing wedge artifacts correction in heterogeneous nanoparticle electron tomography" _npj Computation Materials_
 # Getting started